Welcome to today's edition of the Rush 24-7 podcast.

 This guy comes up to me and asks me how I felt about it, and I said, I'm humbled.

-He says, You're what?
+He said, you're what?

 I said, I'm humbled.

-I mean, he really was incredulous.
+And he really was incredulous.

-I said, Yeah, I'm humbled.
+I said, yeah, I'm humbled.

-He said, What do you mean by that?
+He said, what do you mean by that?

 He hadn't the slightest idea what I was talking about.